-Michael Barker is a Toronto-based freelance photographer and graphic designer specializing in environmental portraiture and documentary photography.
-Past clients include New College at the University of Toronto, Victoria College, Emmanuel College, and the Liaison of Independent Filmmakers of Toronto.
+Michael Barker is a Toronto-based freelance photographer specializing in environmental portraiture—a genre of portraiture where the subject is placed in their workplace or home and their surroundings are an integral part of the image.
+Past freelance clients include New College at the University of Toronto, Victoria College, Emmanuel College, and the Liaison of Independent Filmmakers of Toronto.

 In 2017 Michael began a long-form documentary portrait project in Sointula (Finnish for “Place of Harmony”), a remote village on Malcolm Island in British Columbia, originally founded as a Finnish socialist commune.